GPS Watch Background information

 How to Choose a GPS Training Watch

-The first thing you should do, to narrow down the field, is to consider whether you will ever want navigation features.
+The first thing you should do, to narrow down the field, is to consider whether you will ever want navigation or daily use features.
 Watches that navigate and track are more expensive than those that just track, but the utility can be significant.
+Similarly, smart watch functionality and activity monitoring add complication and cost but are features that may appeal to you.

 Other Instrumentation and Sensors

 Incidentally, if you only need barometric pressure sensing and time records, you may be a candidate for one of our reviewed Altimeter watches.
 Basically, in that category, the unifying theme is air pressure sensing.
 The device may or may not have GPS capability (and therefore some of the tested device roster overlaps with the GPS watch category).
-A model that does both quite elegantly is the Suunto Ambit 3 Peak, which is essentially the same as our Editors' Choice winning GPS watch with the addition of a barometric sensor.
+A model that does both quite elegantly is the Suunto Ambit 3 Peak.

 Data Collection and Platforms